This job came in right after opening my welding shop doors to my welding business when it was only months old.

 What problem can I solve for you?
 What can I do to make you happy.
 But you have to promise, no kissing.

-I serve all of St Johns County and surrounding areas.
+Our company name is "After Hours Welding & Trailer Repair."
+We serve all of St Johns County and surrounding areas.

-I do very low-priced, competent & quality work, by appointments only every day of the week.
+We do very low-priced, competent & quality work, by appointments only every day of the week.
 Yes weekends and holidays to.

 Call anytime thanks to the magic of cell phones, I probably am available to answer you're questions.